w3c/wai-video-standards-and-benefits/index.md

 For more information, see:

-* {% include link.html to="/intro/accessibility/" text="**Introduction to Web Accessibility**" %}
+* {% include link.html to="/intro/accessibility/" fallback="**Introduction to Web Accessibility**" %}
-* {% include link.html to="/perspective-videos/" text="**Web Accessibility Perspectives Videos**: Explore the Impact and Benefits for Everyone" %} — videos and information on specific accessibility topics.
+* {% include link.html to="/perspective-videos/" fallback="**Web Accessibility Perspectives Videos**: Explore the Impact and Benefits for Everyone" %} — videos and information on specific accessibility topics.
 * {% include link.html to="/" text="**WAI website**" %} — to find a wide range of resources on different aspects of web accessibility {% include link.html to="/standards-guidelines/" text="standards" %}, {% include link.html to="/teach-advocate/" text="education" %}, {% include link.html to="/test-evaluate/" text="testing/evaluation" %}, {% include link.html to="/planning/" text="project management, and policy" %}.

 ## Permission to Use Video {#permission}

 You may use this video if you include a link to this page.
-More information is available in {% include link.html to="/about/using-wai-material/" text="Using WAI Material: Permission to Use with Attribution" %}.
+More information is available in {% include link.html to="/about/using-wai-material/" fallback="Using WAI Material: Permission to Use with Attribution" %}.

 ## Audio Description {#audio-description}